Every dog parent walks their dog from time to time. Not only is it great for the dog to get some exercise, but it’s also good for us, as well!

 Even though it’s often easier said than done, this is a time when you want to be picky.
-Each vest has different features and different construction.
+Each weighted vest for dogs has different features and different construction.
 Always choose the option best-suited to your dog, which will lead to a healthier posture.

-Introducing the weight vest to your canine can be difficult if your dog doesn’t tend to be very submissive, which impacts how they might accept vests and harnesses.
+Introducing the weight vest to dogs can be difficult if a dog doesn’t tend to be very submissive, which impacts how they might accept the weighted vests and harnesses.
 You want to ensure your dog is calm so the vest can go on as safely as possible.
 Here are some tips that can help:

-Regardless of the weight size you start with, additional weights should be added gradually.
+Regardless of the starting point, additional weights should be added gradually.
 Adding the extra weight is a process your dog needs to get used to so they know what to expect.
-Watch your dog to see what their response is like.
+Monitor your dog to see what their response is like.
 Remove the extra weight if your dog is showing signs of getting too exhausted.
 Only resume adding more weight once your dog is comfortable with the current amount.

-- Make Sure the Vest is Properly Centered
+Make Sure the Dog Weighted Vest is Properly Centered

 Always make sure you put the vest on gently, taking care around the neck and leg areas.
 Use the straps to provide the proper adjustments.
 Make sure everything is evenly adjusted and balanced.

-- Reward Your Dog for Accepting the Vest
+Reward Your Dog for Accepting the Weighted Vest